ZechyW/ignis-tm/README.md

 ## Tomotopy
 N.B.: As at version 0.8.1, Tomotopy sometimes seems to rely on `PYTHONHASHSEED` being set in order to consistently reproduce results (together with setting the actual model seed), although this behaviour is not always reproducible.
 To be safe, `PYTHONHASHSEED` should be explicitly set where necessary.

+P.S.: This may have been an artifact of Windows Prefetching; needs further testing.

 If using a Conda environment, this can be done with:
 ```